-- Level 1-Quoted prices in active markets for identical assets or liabilities. - Level 2-Observable inputs (other than Level 1 quoted prices), such as quoted prices in active markets for similar assets or liabilities, quoted prices in markets that are not active for identical or similar assets or liabilities, or other inputs that are observable or can be corroborated by observable market data. - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to determining the fair value of the assets or liabilities, including pricing models, discounted cash flow methodologies and similar techniques.
+- · Level 1-Quoted prices in active markets for identical assets or liabilities. - Level 2-Observable inputs (other than Level 1 quoted prices), such as quoted prices in active markets for similar assets or liabilities, quoted prices in markets that are not active for identical or similar assets or liabilities, or other inputs that are observable or can be corroborated by observable market data. - · Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to determining the fair value of the assets or liabilities, including pricing models, discounted cash flow methodologies and similar techniques.

 During the periods presented, the Company has not changed the manner in which it values assets and liabilities that are measured at fair value using Level 3 inputs.
-The Company recognizes transfers between levels of the fair value hierarchy as of the end of the reporting period.
-There were no transfers within the hierarchy during the three and six months ended June 30, 2019 and the year ended December 31, 2018.
+There were no transfers within the hierarchy during the three and nine months ended September 30, 2019 and the year ended December 31, 2018.